flancia-coop/doc.anagora.org/against-meta.md

 ## Introduction

-This is a working document for an upcoming vote for to defederate from threads.net following the [Meta Community Guidelines](https://opentermsarchive.org/en/memos/meta-dampens-hate-speech-policy/) updates.
+This is a working document for an upcoming vote to defederate from Threads.net following the [Meta Community Guidelines](https://opentermsarchive.org/en/memos/meta-dampens-hate-speech-policy/) updates.

 It is currently: a DRAFT or work in progress.
 If there is consensus we will use this text to start a vote on this key issue affecting the [[social.coop]] community.